verus-lang/verus/Status:-currently-supported-Rust-features.md

     - `&&`, `||`
         - supported
     - type cast
-        - integer numeric casts supported
+        - integer numeric casts and `char` to integer supported
         - other casts: low priority
     - assignment
         - place expressions (the only supported place is a mut local variable): medium priority